SSWConsulting/SSW.Rules.Content/rules/follow-up-emails-effectively/rule.md

 archivedreason: null
 guid: c2082c46-ca09-4d0c-aead-1a10f5df6b99
 ---
-Sometimes you're not able to complete a task right away or anytime soon.
+Sometimes you can't complete a task right away or anytime soon.
 In this case, people usually just say:

 > I can't do this week, but I should have it done by the end of next week.